tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_sdks_and_sample_apps.md

 path1: /docnonref.html
 ---

-SDKs (software development kits) and sample apps are similar to [code samples](docapis_codesamples_bestpractices.html) but are much more extensive and usually involve a whole collection of files that work together as a whole.
-The SDK might include libraries that you download and incorporate into your application.
-The term "SDK" is actually a somewhat broad term that refers to any tooling that supports an API.
-Sample apps (which can be part of an SDK) are self-contained applications that implement the API for a specific scenario.
-Sample apps demonstrate an implementation from beginning to end (which might include initialization, configuration, requests, etc.).
+SDKs (software development kits) and sample apps are similar to [code samples](docapis_codesamples_bestpractices.html) but are much more extensive and usually involve a whole collection of files that work together as a package or app.
+The SDK might include libraries that you download and incorporate into your application, and can include tools, sample apps, and other code.
+Sample apps are self-contained applications that implement the API for a specific scenario.
+Sample apps demonstrate an implementation from beginning to end (usually including initialization, configuration, requests, etc.).

 * TOC
 {:toc}

-## SDKs show the implementation of an API in a specific language
+## What is an SDK?

 The terms API and SDK are often used together, but they aren't synonyms.
 SDKs implement the language-agnostic REST API in a specific language, such as Java or C++.
 REST APIs by themselves aren't tied to any particular language; usually you demonstrate the APIs by [making calls using cURL](docapis_make_curl_call.html), a command-line tool for submitting web requests and getting responses.
-But developers won't use cURL requests when they implement your API.
+But developers won't usually use cURL requests when they implement your API.
 Instead, they will implement the API requests using the language their application is coded in.

 For example, Java, C++, or Node applications make API requests in different ways.
 Each language has its own way of constructing requests to a web API.
 You can use Postman or Paw to auto-generate a request in a specific language (see [Auto-generating code samples](docapis_doc_sample_requests.html#auto-generating-code-samples).
 However, the SDK takes the implementation to another level.
 SDKs might involve many more files or libraries as part of the implementation.

 {% include random_ad.html %}

-In the SwaggerHub tutorial in this course, I show how to [auto-generate client SDKs](pubapis_swaggerhub_smartbear.html#auto-generate-client-sdks) through SwaggerHub's interface.
-But usually, rather than relying on auto-generated SDKs, if your development team offers a client SDK, it will be code that the development team prepares and tests.
-The development team often provides the SDK in a few target languages based on their user's main language, showing how the API can be implemented.

-In addition to implementations of the API, SDKs loosely refer to any kind of additional tooling to support the API.
-As a "software development kit," the kit might involve a collection of tools, samples, and other files (again, focused on a specific language) that accompany the API.

 In [What is the Difference Between an API and an SDK?](https://nordicapis.com/what-is-the-difference-between-an-api-and-an-sdk/), Kristopher Sandoval explains an SDK as follows: